tanby-dynamics/partsbin/README.md

 me how to use a SN74HC595N shift register with an Arduino Nano to light up some LEDs", button to copy to clipboard and open ChatGPT
 - What about building up a BOM? that would be interesting
+- landing page could be a dashboard - common items that are running low?

 ## Technologies and libraries in use